 A regular group that comes together to collaborate with artists, curators and practitioners from other fields.
 They have curated exhibitions and events in the Gallery, made films and even staged live performances on Whitechapel High Street.

-The youth forum was formerly known as the Young Curators.
+The youth collective was formerly known as the Young Curators.
 In 2010 they worked with artist Lady Lucy to explore ideas around naming and identity, resulting in a new group name – Duchamp & Sons.
 Their choice of name combines a reference to artist Marcel Duchamp and to a shop on Whitechapel High Street, Albert & Son.

 Get in touch to join Duchamp & Sons.
-We hold Taster Evenings in September and January for interested young people.
+We hold Taster Evenings for interested young people.
 No previous art experience is necessary and all are welcome.

 Come along to special events online or at the Gallery led by Duchamp & Sons.

 Watch our film to hear from members of Duchamp & Sons and our Curator: Youth Programmes Renee Odjidja, on the occasion of the 2020 and 2018 Whitechapel Gallery Art Icon Gala.